-- a A legal deed shall not be executed on behalf of the council unless authorised by a resolution. - b Subject to standing order 22(a) above, any two councillors may sign, on behalf of the council, any deed required by law and the Proper Officer shall witness their signatures.
+- a A legal deed shall not be executed on behalf of the council unless authorised by a resolution. - b Subject to standing order 22(a) above, any two councillors may sign, on behalf of the council, any

 23. Communicating with District and County or Unitary councillors